 What is peak performance?
 It’s more than just trying hard.
 Peak performance is putting forth maximum effort in the application of relevant tools, in a manner that results in the most progress possible.
 But we often use discretion when it comes to performance; sometimes we give it all we’ve got, sometimes we don’t.

 Great leaders exercise considerable social influence to inspire peak performance.
 The resulting progress can be significant and sustained.
 But if performance is forced by the use of authority, any progress will most likely be marginal and/or temporary.

 Peak performance, inspired by social influence, is delivered in pursuit of a goal.
 A goal is simply a desired outcome: it’s the point at which efforts end.
 Great leaders use social influence to move people toward that endpoint.

 The size and nature of the goal is irrelevant in terms of what it means to lead.
 The goal could be to raise money for a local charity, or get the shop cleaned up before everyone leaves for the day, or to open three new manufacturing facilities overseas.
 Leadership is not about the goal per se, but without a goal, without a desired outcome, there is no need for leadership.

 FOOD FOR THOUGHT

 Leadership is the use of social influence to inspire peak performance in others as they work to reach a goal.
 It’s not about your title or where your name sits on an org chart; anyone at any level can lead.

 So, how does someone become a great leader?
 How can you increase your social influence?
 What about communication, decision-making, and other skills?
 Aren’t those important?
-The answers to these and other questions are coming up in my next post, Great Leaders: Evolution, and some of them may surprise you.
+The answers to these and other questions are coming in future posts!

 Related: Professional Coaching